jyhanna/tensorplane/README.md

 ```

 Now, you're ready to start manipulating data.
-Use `Dataset`s powerful indexing syntax to do stuff with or get stuff from to your data.
+Use `Dataset`s powerful indexing syntax to do stuff with, or get stuff from your data.
 Below are some examples of what you can do (using the NumPy backend, but just replace your inputs and indices with tensors instead if using PyTorch).

 The basic syntax for indexing `Datasets` is: